-The Janus Foundation funds the Lossenham Project and has been fortunate also to have funded and worked with a number of up-and-coming artists across the UK, with a number of up-ana-coming artists across the Uk, supporting them in their creative endeavours and ensuring that their projects can move forward with confidence and pace.
+The Janus Foundation funds the Lossenham Project and has been fortunate also to have funded and worked with a number of up-and-coming artists across the UK, supporting them in their creative endeavours and ensuring that their projects can move forward with confidence and pace.
 One of these artists is Jordon Stevens, a young writer, actor and director who recently filmed her first short in Sittingbourne, Kent.
-'Eve' follows a mysterious female protagonist as she navigates the strain of isolation, non-verbal communication, and mental health issues, and discovers the power of hope in a silent, solitary world - a theme that melds well with the Lossenham Project's spiritual well-being aspects
+"Eve" follows a mysterious female protagonist as she navigates the strain of isolation, non-verbal communication, and mental health issues, and discovers the power of hope in a silent, solitary world - a theme that melds well with the Lossenham Project's spiritual well-being aspects.